Many people are turning to electric toothbrushes because they’re more effective than regular toothbrushes for deeper cleaning and preventing cavities.

 8. Dr. Jim Ellis Sonic Toothbrush

 Yes, it’s designed by someone billed as a celebrity dentist, but what are the actual benefits?
 Dr. Jim Ellis’ Sonic Toothbrush is a pretty boilerplate design, with ultrasonic cleaning technology, waterproofing, and a two minute timer.

 These are what you’d expect, but the design doesn’t really push beyond that.
 The charging base is a little flimsy, so it’ll have the tendency to tip over in small bathrooms with limited counter space.

-ElecForU is another brand that offers a solid sonic toothbrush that’s got all the standard features you’d expect, but just doesn’t offer anything new or advantageous compared to the best products in its category.
+Looking for a sonic toothbrush that doesn’t break the bank?
+Gloridea Sonic Toothbrush is a good choice.
+It’s got all the standard features, but just doesn’t offer anything new or advantageous compared to the best products in its category.

-It’s fully waterproof and has a great battery life, but at this point, that’s the case with just about every other sonic toothbrush too.
+It’s fully waterproof, USB chargeable, and has a great battery life, but at this point, that’s the case with just about every other sonic toothbrush too.

 10. Colgate Total Advanced Floss Tip

 The battery-powered electric toothbrush from Colgate seems designed to be a travel toothbrush, but it just comes across as woefully underpowered.
 With the electrical output of just two AAA batteries, there isn’t going to be enough power to effectively clean your teeth, much less replace flossing them.